Todoist / TickTick

 Everything is a local SQLite database in the app's private storage.

-Zero analytics SDKs.
+The app has zero analytics SDKs.
 Crash reporting is opt-in and off by default.

 Questions